The isomorphism problem for plain groups is in $\Sigma_3^{\mathsf{P}}$: Finite convergent length-reducing rewriting systems

-where $p,r$ are non-negative integers, each $A_i$ is a finite group for $i\in[1,p]$, and $F_r$ is the free group of rank $r$.
+where $p,r$ are non-negative integers, each $A_i$ is a finite group and $F_r$ is the free group of rank $r$.

-We first observe that every plain group admits a presentation by an \icfclrrs\ (see for example {\cite[Corollary 2]{EP2020}}). \begin{lemma} If $G$ is a plain group, then $G$ admits presentation by a finite convergent length-reducing rewriting system $(\gset, T)$ such that $\gset=\gset^{-1}$ and the left-hand side of every rule has length equal to two. \end{lemma}
+We first observe that every plain group admits a presentation by an \icf\ (see for example {\cite[Corollary 2]{ELDER2022134}}). \begin{lemma} If $G$ is a plain group, then $G$ admits a presentation by a finite convergent length-reducing rewriting system $(\gset, T)$ such that $\gset=\gset^{-1}$ and the left-hand side of every rule has length $2$. \end{lemma}

 The following fact follows easily from the normal form theory of free products (see for example \cite{LyndonSchupp}). \begin{lemma} Two plain groups given as